Vyral/john-quinn/_posts/2022-06-02-how-to-sell-quickly-and-for-top-dollar.md

 ---
 layout: post
-title: How To Sell Quickly and for Top Dollar
+title: How to Maximize Your Home Sale
 date: 2022-06-02 00:00:00
 tags:
 excerpt: 'Here are six ways you can sell your home quickly and for top dollar. '